ReactPoland/React-Convention-Book/text/404_advanced_falcor.md

 The next step is to improve the server/routes.js in order to make a function that recives the currentSession's object which will keep all the information about a request.
 We need to change this below in the routes.js:
 ```
+// this code is already in your codebase:
 let PublishingAppRoutes = [
     ...sessionRoutes,
   {